 Will private land be acquired?
 Will private landowners be affected by a National Recreation Area designation?

-Under the proposed legislation, no property may be granted to or acquired by the National Park Service except for the non-profit and government-owned tracts specifically referenced in the bill: Houston Audubon’s Horseshoe Marsh Bird Sanctuary; City of Galveston’s Ashton Villa; City of Galveston’s East End Lagoon; Scenic Galveston’s John M. O’Quinn I-45 Estuary Corridor & Virginia Point Peninsula Preserve Complex.
+Under the proposed legislation, no property may be granted to or acquired by the National Park Service except for the non-profit and government-owned tracts specifically referenced in the bill: Houston Audubon’s Horseshoe Marsh Bird Sanctuary; City of Galveston’s Ashton Villa; City of Galveston’s East End Lagoon; Scenic Galveston’s John M. O’Quinn I-45 Estuary Corridor & Virginia Point Peninsula Preserve Complex; Cradle of Texas Conservancy’s Styner, Old Town Brazoria, and Surfside tracts in Brazoria County.
 It also allows for federal inter-agency transfers upon agreement by the agencies.
 In addition, the legislation prohibits additional regulations being imposed on participating landowners.
 Thus, the LSCNRA is strongly protective of private property rights

 How will the proposed LSCNRA affect hunting and fishing activities?